 Investment Adviser/Portfolio Manager

 PIMCO serves as the investment adviser for the Portfolio.
-The Portfolio's portfolio is jointly and primarily managed by Scott Mather, Mark Kiesel
+The Portfolio's portfolio is jointly and primarily managed by Mike Cudzil and Steve Rodosky.
+Messrs.
+Cudzil and Rodosky are Managing Directors of PIMCO.
+Mr. Cudzil has managed the